google/security-research/kernelctf/rules.md

   * 0-day bonus (+$20.000)

-    * Criteria: you are exploiting a non-disclosed vulnerability (see a more detailed definition in the section "0-day submissions" below)
+    * Criteria: you are exploiting a non-patched, non-disclosed vulnerability (see a more detailed definition in the section "0-day submissions" below)

 ### 2. Mitigation bypass (on the mitigation instance)